Seagate/cortx-test/README.md

 ```

 ## Git Commands
-Learn generic Git commands to make yourself comfortable with git.

 Engineers contributing to test framework should understand the review process.
 We are following the concept of upstreams and downstream where commits happen on your forked repository, and then you can raise a PR to merge it to Seagate Cortx-Test repository.
 Members having write access to Cortx-Test can create server side feature branch if multiple developers are working on same feature branch.
 Team should be able to check in and raise PR to upstream checkin even when they have read access to Seagate Repositories.

 ## Set up dev environment